ShahdFayezNegm/Medical-RAG-Assistant/README.md

 Only the selected evidence is passed to Llama 3.1.

-The generator is explicitly instructed to:
+The generator is instructed to:

 ```text
 Use ONLY the provided evidence.